Lomandra breeze, also known as Lomandra longifolia ‘breeze,’ is a cultivar of the ornamental grass Lomandra longifolia.

 Lomandra Breeze Care

-Lomandra breeze is a perennial with evergreen foliage.
+Lomandra breeze is a perennial with evergreen foliage that grows well in USDA zone 7-11.

 It has grass-like growth with narrow, strap-shaped leaves.